bhisaac/5eFP/5eFP-SRD.md

 When	you	gain	this	feature,	you	also	learn	one language	of	your	choice	that	is	spoken	by	your favored	enemies,	if	they	speak	one	at all.

 ### Natural Explorer
 You	are	particularly	familiar	with	one	type	of	natural environment	and	are	adept	at	traveling	and surviving	in	such	regions.
 Choose	one	type	of	favored	terrain: arctic,	coast,	desert,	forest, grassland,	mountain,	or	swamp.
-When	you	make	a skill	check	related	to	your	favored	terrain,	your	proficiency	bonus	is	doubled	if	you	are	using	a	skill	that	you’re	proficient	in.
+While in your favored terrain, proficient skill checks	related	to	your	favored	terrain gain expertise.
+(Expertise allows you to add your level to your bonus twice.)

-While	traveling	~~for	an	hour	or	more~~	in	your	favored	terrain,	you	gain	the	following	benefits:
+While	traveling	in	your	favored	terrain,	you	gain	the	following	benefits:
 - Difficult	terrain	doesn’t	slow	your	group’s	travel.
 - Your	group	can’t	become	lost	except	by	magical means.
-- Even	when	you	are	engaged	in	another	activity while	traveling	(such	as	foraging,	navigating,	or tracking),	you	remain	alert	to	danger.
+- Your	group always acts on the surprise round.
-- ~~If	you	are	traveling	alone,	you~~ Your group may	move	stealthily at	a	normal	pace.
+- Your group may	move	stealthily at	a	normal	pace.
 - When	you	forage,	you	find	twice	as	much	food	as you	normally	would.
 - While	tracking	other	creatures,	you	also	learn their	exact	number,	their	sizes,	and	how	long	ago they	passed	through	the	area.